pydanny/pydanny-event-notes/leanstartup2012/index.rst

     * **Don't say:** Hey I just read this awesome book and we're going to start doing these 15 things differently.
     * Changing habits is hard

+* **Beeing** lean isn't Knodes goal

+    * The real goal for for Knodes is to have fun creating a product their customers love.